Utah Administrative Code

 (13)(a) If the petitioner wishes to postpone the hearing or withdraw the appeal, the petitioner shall notify the Committee and the governmental entity in writing no later than two days prior to the scheduled hearing date.
 Failure to comply with this provision may result in a Committee order requiring that the petitioner pay the governmental entity's reasonable costs and expenses.
 The Committee will ordinarily deny a governmental entity's request to postpone the hearing, unless the governmental entity has obtained the petitioner's prior consent to reschedule the hearing date.

 (b) The Committee Chair has the discretion to grant or deny a petitioner's request to postpone a hearing based upon: (i) the reasons given by the petitioner in his or her request, (ii) the timeliness of the request, (iii) whether petitioner has previously requested and received a postponement, (iv) any other factor determined to protect the equitable interests of the parties.

 (c) The Committee will ordinarily deny a governmental entity's request to postpone the hearing, unless the governmental entity has obtained the petitioner's prior consent to reschedule the hearing date.

-(1) The Decision and Order shall be signed by the Committee Chair and distributed by the Executive Secretary within five business days after the hearing.
+(1) The Decision and Order shall be signed by the Committee Chair and distributed by the Executive Secretary within seven business days after the hearing.
 Copies of each Decision and Order shall be distributed to the petitioner, the governmental entity and all other interested parties.
 The original order shall be maintained by the Executive Secretary.
 A copy of the order shall be made available for public access at the Utah State Archives website.